Farah, Afghanistan: 21st century

-On 20 November 2009 it was reported that a suicide bomber on a motorcycle detonated near a market in Farah Naz city, killing 17 people and wounding 29.
+On 20 November 2009, attack by a suicide bomber on a motorcycle was reported near a market in Farah Naz city, killing 17 people and wounding 29.
 Mullah Hayatullah was the Taliban commander for Farah province and was reported to be known to run suicide training camps.
 On 3 April 2013, the Taliban killed 34 civilians and 10 members of the security forces, using guns and bombs.

 During late evening of 14 May 2018, Taliban fighters stormed the city from multiple directions.
 By 15 May 2018, the Taliban, during their annual spring offensive, captured Farah from the Afghan government, with only the provincial governor's compound remaining under the control of Afghan forces.
-However, by 16 May Afghan Armed Forces, along with elements of the US Armys 2–12th infantry regiment belonging to the 4th infantry division along with several interpreters backed by the United States Air Force recaptured the city, while fighting moved on to the outlying areas of it.
+However, by 16 May Afghan Armed Forces, along with elements of the US Army's 2–12th infantry regiment belonging to the 4th infantry division along with several interpreters backed by the United States Air Force recaptured the city, while fighting moved on to the outlying areas of it.
 National Directorate of Security headquarters have been razed during the fighting.
 Taliban fighters have claimed that they withdrew after achieving their objectives and capturing weapon and equipment stockpiles.
 On May 16, government security forces backed by US air support reasserted control over Farah after driving the Taliban out of the city center.
 The security forces then conducted a clearing operation.
-Abdul Basir Salangi, governor of Farah Province, said that the clashes left at least 25 members of the government security forces and five civilians dead, and at least 300 Taliban fighters were also killed.
+Abdul Basir Salangi, governor of Farah Province at the time, said that the clashes left at least 25 members of the government security forces and five civilians dead, and at least 300 Taliban fighters were also killed.

 On 28 May 2020, the Taliban killed seven policemen in Farah in an attack on a police post during which eight Taliban militants were also killed.
 The attack was conducted just after the end of the three-day Eid ceasefire announced by the Taliban in the country, which lasted from 24 to 26 May 2020.

-On 10 August 2021, the Taliban captured the Police HQ and Governor's office of the city as part of the 2021 Taliban offensive.
+During the 2021 Taliban offensive, Farah fell to the Taliban on or about 10 August 2021.

+Geography

+Farah is at 650 m above sea level, between the major cities of Kandahar and Herat.
+It has a land area of 29 km2.
+The city has a very clear grid of roads distributed through the higher-density residential areas.
+However, barren land (35%) and vacant plots (25%) combine for 60% of the total land use.